kyma-project/nats-manager/README.md

 It uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/),
 which provide a reconcile function responsible for synchronizing resources until the desired state is reached on the cluster.

+This project is scaffolded using [Kubebuilder](https://book.kubebuilder.io), and all the Kubebuilder `makefile` helpers mentioned [here](https://book.kubebuilder.io/reference/makefile-helpers.html) can be used.

 ## Development

 ### Pre-requisites